krouskystepan/gambling-bot-discord/README.md

-# Gambling System – Shared Package
+# Gambling System – Discord Bot

 This repository is **one part of a larger multi-repository system**.